 1. Utilize the Support

 Nobody succeeds as an island.
 Companies that award franchises understand this.
-Across the board, regardless of whether you’re investing in an Alloy franchise or a home inspection franchise, there is a massive amount of support behind virtually every franchise operation, and for a good reason.
+Regardless if you are a first-time franchise owner or experienced owner investing in any franchise, there is a massive amount of support behind virtually every franchise operation, and for a good reason.
 Franchise companies want every franchise owner to succeed.
 When individual owners succeed, the entire enterprise can grow.
 If owners are struggling and not making profits, on the other hand, the whole franchise operation sinks as a result.

 One of the most damaging things a new franchise owner can do is to avoid taking advantage of the support embedded in their franchise investment.
 Some people equate success with an outdated notion of “doing it on their own.”
 While this might sound attractive, it’s nearly impossible.
 The basis of a great franchise is teamwork and collective movement.
 As soon as you invest in your franchise, get to work setting your ego aside and understanding that the more you leverage the support offered to you, the better off you, your employees, and your clients will be.